AdobeDocs/experience-platform.en/help/dashboards/data-distiller/customizable-insights/view-more.md

 ## Download CSV {#download-csv}

 The [!UICONTROL View more] feature displays the specific data points for the chart in tabular form.
-From this dialog, you can download the processed data in CSV format.
+To simplify the process of data sharing and manipulation, you can download the processed data in CSV format from this dialog.
 Select **[!UICONTROL Download CSV]** to download your data.

 >[!NOTE]
 >